sendaifun/raycast/README.md

 # Setup

-Just install the extension, login with google and start using the it.
+Just install the extension, login with Google and start using the it.
+Load with SOL to start taking executing transactions.

 ---

+> **Disclaimer:**
+> SendAI Raycast is just a visual interface on Raycast as an extension.
+All non-custodial, transfer, and trading services are powered by third-party providers such as [Jupiter](https://jup.ag) ↗, [Birdeye](https://birdeye.so) ↗, [Privy](https://privy.io) ↗, and others.

 <p align="right">
-Made by the SendAI team
+Made by the SendAI Inc. team
 </p>